-In the hemp and cannabis extraction industry, chromatography allows manufacturers to distinguish a list of compounds in the cannabis plant and create a specifically formulated product that’s both legal and tailored to the marketplace demands.
+In the hemp and botanical extraction industry, chromatography allows manufacturers to distinguish a list of compounds in the hemp plant and create a specifically formulated product that’s both legal and tailored to the marketplace demands.

 Chromatography is also effective at identifying and removing unwanted pesticides, and other residual chemicals.
 These are essential factors in creating a healthy, safe, desirable product for the end user making supercritical chromatography an essential part of your production.

 The issue of scalability in preparative chromatography goes hand-in-hand with liquid solvent recovery.
 One of the things which makes traditional flash chromatography a benchtop or lab scale technique is the quantity of liquid that is consumed.
 This can drive the costs of production to untenable heights.